zachary-krepelka/youtube-thumbnail-downloader/README.md

 curate an offline repository of YouTube thumbnails

 options:
   -h          display this [h]elp message and exit
   -H          read documentation for this script then exit -q          be [q]uiet: silence warnings but not errors -r <dir>    use <dir> as the [r]epo instead of $PWD

 commands:
   init        create an empty thumbnail repository in working directory add         add YouTube thumbnails to the index
-            opens a text editor to paste YouTube links into scrape    retrieve metadata for thumbnails in the index exec      downloads thumbnails in the index get       add + scrape + exec stats     report number of thumbnails and their disk usage search    fuzzy find a thumbnail by its video's title uses chafa for image previews
+              opens a text editor to paste YouTube links into scrape [-f] retrieve metadata for thumbnails in the index exec        downloads thumbnails in the index get         add + scrape + exec stats       report number of thumbnails and their disk usage search      fuzzy find a thumbnail by its video's title uses chafa for image previews
 ```

 This README file is intended to summarize the project altogether.
-It
+It does not
-does not go into the specific operation of each script.
-I suggest you
+go into the specific operation of each script.
+I suggest you read the full
-read the full documentation to understand what each option and command
+documentation with `-H` to understand what each option and command does in
-does in detail.
-The `-H` flag is your friend.
+detail.

 ## Workflow